BriceCroix/auto_mouse/README.md

 ## How to build

-First of all, if not already done, you have to clone the repository of the pico sdk, available at https://github.com/raspberrypi/pico-sdk.git .
+First of all, if not already done, you have to clone the repository of the pico sdk somewhere on your system.
+It is available at https://github.com/raspberrypi/pico-sdk.git .

 ```shell
 git clone https://github.com/raspberrypi/pico-sdk.git